flashinfer-ai/flashinfer/docs/installation.rst

     .. tab:: PyTorch 2.1

         Since FlashInfer version 0.1.2, support for PyTorch 2.1 has been ended.
-Users are encouraged to upgrade to a newer PyTorch version or :ref:`compile FlashInfer from source code. <compile-from-source>` .
+Users are encouraged to upgrade to a newer PyTorch version or :ref:`install FlashInfer from source code. <install-from-source>` .

         .. tabs::